John Doerr

-In 2022, John and his wife Ann collaborated with Stanford University to launch its first new school in 70 years: The Stanford Doerr School of Sustainability.
+In 2022, John and his wife Ann collaborated with Stanford University to launch its first new school in about 70 years: Stanford Doerr School of Sustainability.

 Early life

 Doerr was born in St. Louis, Missouri.
 One of five siblings, Doerr graduated from Chaminade College Preparatory School in St. Louis.
-Doerr obtained a B.S. and M.E.E. degrees in electrical engineering from Rice University and an MBA from Harvard Business School in 1976.
+Doerr obtained a B.S. and an M.E.E. degree in electrical engineering from Rice University and an MBA from Harvard Business School in 1976.

 Career

 Doerr joined Intel Corporation in 1974 just as the firm was developing the 8080 8-bit microprocessor.
 He eventually became one of Intel's most successful salespeople.
 He also holds several patents for memory devices.
 In 1980, Doerr was offered a job with Kleiner Perkins.
 Intel president Andrew Grove told him, "John, venture capital, that's not a real job.
 It's like being a real estate agent."

 He joined Kleiner Perkins that year, and since then has directed the distribution of venture capital funding to technology companies including Compaq, Netscape, Symantec, Sun Microsystems, drugstore.com, Amazon.com, Intuit, Macromedia, and Google.

-Doerr has backed entrepreneurs, including Larry Page, Sergey Brin, and Eric Schmidt of Google; Jeff Bezos of Amazon.com; and Scott Cook and William Campbell of Intuit.
+Doerr has backed entrepreneurs, including Larry Page, Sergey Brin, and Eric Schmidt of Google; Jeff Bezos of Amazon.com; and Scott Cook and Bill Campbell of Intuit.